paglobal/augmented-tabflow/README.md

 - capitalize all instances of `url`
 - change `setTimeouts` to `await wait()`
 -
+- add last icon(s) in toolbar for `Settings` and `Actions` or `Settings And Actions`
 - add all chrome internal pages to search suggestions
 - use ctrl+click for alternate click behaviour eg. copy instead of move
 - implement group select and bulk actions for various functionality
 - collapse tree items in export dialog when done with exporting tab or tab group
 - make session trees and other dialog trees react to the necessary app state changes -
+- fix slight color change issue on tree item text hover
+- fix possible issue where icon buttons don't show up when the `TreeItemIcon` is hovered over
 - use `updateComplete` instead of `setTimeout` for waiting for components to change their state
 - always aggregate all `Ungrouped` tab group data after importing or exporting (apply functions from above)
 - check `migrateAndDedupe` function